abhinpai/pai-portfolio/docs/react/hooks/hooks_effect.md

 ## Clean up using `useEffect`

-In the above example we tried async using react in case if we want to do some sort of cleanup like close connection, reset state, etc we need to add those logics into the anonymous function and should return
+In the above example, we tried async using react in case if we want to do some sort of cleanup like close connection, reset state, etc we need to add those logics into the anonymous function and should return

 ```jsx {12}
 export default function Example() {